- Citizens Fire Academy

 The Princeton Fire Department in cooperation with the Princeton Fire Marshal's office installs smoke detectors in private residences within the city.
 Requests for a home inspection to determine if you are eligible for a free smoke detector or to determine if your smoke detectors are properly located should be made by emailing the Fire Department.

 Our "smoke detector blitz", which targets specific neighborhoods in the city limits, occurs annually and it will be advertised in advance on our Facebook and this website.
 If your neighborhood is chosen for our semiannual blitz, our on-duty firefighters will come door to door and coordinate an install for you.
 Don't forget!
 Test your smoke detectors once a month and change your batteries in the fall and spring.
 Also if your smoke detector is over 10 years old it may be advisable to replace them as the sensors began to lose their sensitivity.

 Toys for Tots

 Each year our department participates in the United States Marine Corps Christmas time drive "Toys for Tots".
 We are proud to support this program that provides toys for children who may not normally receive a gift at Christmas time.
-Watch City facilities for a drop box near you beginning late October.
+Watch City facilities for a drop box near you beginning in late October.
 Toys should be donated that are new and unwrapped.
-We will make sure the boxes get picked up and the toys delivered to the local Marine Corps collection point.
+We will make sure the boxes get picked up and the toys are delivered to the local Marine Corps collection point.